 'For the benefit of charitable institutions or purposes which will promote the education, learning, training, recreation and rehabilitation of, among and for people with special needs such as those suffering from any disability of the mind or body, or those in need by reason of social and economic circumstances'.

-The focus for the trust is support of organisations for young adults with learning disability, after leaving school, with the aim or giving them practical skills to prepare them to be able to lead independent lives.
+In reality the trust focus is support of organisations for young adults with learning disability, after leaving school, with the aim or giving them practical skills to prepare them to be able to lead independent lives.